-The eligibility criteria for WSI NIPA policy is broader than both previous domestic programs at Sydney (Kingsford Smith) and Adelaide airports - the lower number of properties potentially eligible for treatment (compared to Sydney (Kingsford Smith) and Adelaide) reflects lower residential density in the areas surrounding the Airport Site, combined with careful land use planning over many years.
-For example, had the same eligibility criteria for Sydney (Kingsford Smith) Airport been applied to WSI, as few as 5 properties would be eligible for noise treatment assistance.
-In addition to consistency with the land use planning framework, the broader eligibility for WSI reflects the lower existing ambient noise levels around the Airport Site and its character as a new, greenfield, development that will operate on a 24-hour basis.
+A desktop approach was used to identify sensitive receptors within the noise contours.
+A review then identified 91 (residential and non-residential) properties as potentially eligible for insulation treatments.
+This does not include any properties that may fall within areas outside of the ANEC 20 contour, up to a natural boundary.
+Note that the eligibility criteria for the draft policy is broader than both previous domestic programs - the lower number of properties potentially eligible for treatment reflects lower residential density in the areas surrounding the Airport site, combined with careful land use planning over many years.
+For example had the same eligibility criteria for Sydney (Kingsford Smith) Airport been applied to WSI, as few as 5 properties would be eligible for noise treatment assistance.
+In addition to consistency with the land use planning framework the broader eligibility for WSI reflects the lower existing ambient noise levels around the Airport Site and its character as a new, greenfield, development that will operate on a 24-hour basis.